emdgroup/baybe/README.md

 system parameters we can tune to optimize our targets.
 This also involves specifying their values/ranges and other parameter-specific details.

-For our example, we assume that we can control three quantities – `Granularity`, `Pressure[bar]`, and `Solvent` – as follows:
+For our example, we assume that we can control three parameters – `Granularity`, `Pressure[bar]`, and `Solvent` – as follows:

 ```python